 There are a number of ways to eradicate credit card debt.
 One of the most effective is a consolidation loan.
 However, within that strategy there are a number of different approaches, including using home equity lines of credit and refinancing properties.

 There are some definite advantages to going this route when it is available to you.
 However, there are some rather significant drawbacks as well.
-It’s important to consider both when you’re wondering should you ever use a secured loan for credit card debt relief.
+It’s important to consider both when you’re wondering should you ever apply for a secured loan for credit card debt relief.

 Secured vs. Unsecured Debt

 Understanding the differences between these two forms of financial obligations is key to this discussion.
 In the simplest terms possible, an unsecured debt is a loan granted upon your promise to pay and nothing else.
 Yes, the lender will have looked into your credit history to make the determination, but if your credit score is high, odds are you can get an unsecured loan.
 However, the associated interest rate will typically be higher than with a secured loan.